 Having now reached its maximum capacity in terms of habitat for our herd, the reserve implemented a reversible male elephant contraception programme to allow controlled breeding.
-This operation started in Sept 2012, is being renewed every 6 months and unfortunately is not having the desired effect.
+This operation started in Sept 2012, is being renewed every 6 months.

 An alternative to relocation

-Although contraception does not adversely affect the elephants and does not produce any behavioural side effects, questions do remain as to how continued contraception might influence such a highly sociable species.
+Although contraception does not adversely affect the elephants and does not produce any behavioral side effects, questions do remain as to how continued contraception might influence such a highly sociable species.